 After a good few days in Udaipur I headed to Jodhpur – The sun city of India.
 My love for Rajasthan only increases with what I see.
-They told me monsoon is not the season to visit Rajasthan, but I feel every place has a different experience in different weather (well of course, peak summers) I leisurely spent my days in Jodhpur, so I dint really miss anything despite rain, but I also love rain.
+They told me monsoon is not the season to visit Rajasthan, but I feel every place has a unique experience in each weather (well of course, peak summers don’t count in Rajasthan) I leisurely spent my days in Jodhpur, so I din’t really miss anything despite rain, but loved every bit of monsoon.

 The city of Jodhpur boasts of heritage hotels that reflect the spectacular royal status that this place once had.
-I was staying at Devi Bhawan a boutique property that only until I stepped out of the reception, are post checking in I saw the beauty it was.
-It was full of greenery, and little building spread across the place, which won’t be visible until you cross them.
-There were two little water gardens of which one was full of lotus and a swing at the end of it, where I spent few minutes every day of my stay and enjoy the beauty of it all.
+I was staying at Devi Bhawan a boutique property that only after, I stepped out of the reception, saw for what it is. a little tropical paradise in the heart of the city.
+In between its dense green cover were little blips of building spread across the area, which you won’t spot until you are in front of it.
+There were two little water gardens of which one was full of lotus and had a swing at the end of it, where I spent a lot of time every day of my stay just swinging and breathing all of it.

 Rooms: There are 20 rooms at Devi Bhawan, housed within five, two-storey buildings spread among green lawns with neem trees, flowering plants and fountains.
 I stayed in a deluxe room that had view of both garden and the pool, the rooms at Devi Bhavan are simply furnished, my room had a four-poster wooden bed, sofa and wardrobes.
 The bedspread, cushions and sofa cover all matched in colorful prints, that perked up the room.
 While most rooms have a private sit-out mine was on top floor and had a huge veranda with lounge on daybeds and rattan chairs.
 I spent most of my time out in the beautiful and spacious verandah, listening to chirping birds, sipping tea while overlooking the lush space and the pool on other side.